ersJava/game-store-2.0/README.md

 - Each item has it's own unique processing fee.
 Any orders over 10 will have an additional processing fee of $15.49 is applied to the order
 - The order process logic properly updates the quantity so the order quantity must be less than or equal to the number of items on hand in the inventory.

+### Security

+Manager role: can create new items, update inventory, make invoices for orders and do a search on invoices Admin role: can update inventory items and delete and search invoices Staff role: can update inventory items and search invoices

+Anyone: can perform searches for items

 ### Technologies Used
 * Java
 * Spring Boot